 Overview of Cancer Statistics in Hong Kong

 - Cancer is one of the major non-communicable diseases ("NCD") in Hong Kong.
-The cancer incidence has been on a rising trend, increasing at an average rate of about 3.6% per annum in the past decade.
-A total of 38 462 new cancer cases were diagnosed in Hong Kong in 2021, which shows an increase of 4 283 cases or a rise of 12.5% compared to 2020.
-On average, 105 people were diagnosed with cancer each day.
+The cancer incidence has been on a rising trend, increasing at an average rate of about 2.4% per annum in the past decade.
+A total of 35 373 new cancer cases were diagnosed in Hong Kong in 2022, which shows a decrease of 3 089 cases or a drop of 8.0% compared to 2021.
+On average, 97 people were diagnosed with cancer each day.

-- Women surpassed men in the number of new cancer cases for two consecutive years, with a ratio of 103 women per 100 men.
+- Women have surpassed men in the number of new cancer cases since 2020, with a ratio of 105 women per 100 men.

 -